nojronatron/data-structures-and-algorithms/java/stack-and-queue/README.md

 Constructor: Only necessary to instantiate a Stack, and requires a value with a user-defined Type T.

-Push: Accepts a value type T, creates a new Node of type T, adds it to top of the existing stack, sets the 'top' property to new Node T, and updates count and isEmpty properties.
+Push: Accepts a value type T, creates a new Node of type T, adds it to top of the existing stack instance.

 Pop: Creates temporary Node and moves head pointer to previous Node, then returns temp Node value to the caller.

 Peek: Returns the value of the 'top' Node in the Stack, or null if the Stack is empty.

+IsEmpty(): Getter/Setter function to A) Return true if the Stack is empty, and B) Stack functions can call this method to update the hidden isEmpty property, for internal use.

 ### Queue

-Constructor:

-Enqueue:

-Dequeue:
+Constructor: Only necessary to instantiate a new Queue.
+Does not require a value.

+Enqueue: Accepts a value type T, creates a new Node of type T, and adds it to the 'end' of the existing Queue instance.

+Dequeue: Returns a value type T as was stored in a Node now at the 'front' of the existing Queue instance.

+Peek: Returns the value of the 'front' Node in the existing Queue, or null if the Queue is empty.

+IsEmpty(): Getter/Setter function to A) Return true if the Queue is empty, and B) Queue functions can call this method to update the hidden isEmpty property, for internal use.

 ## Tests